mihirshah2005/tp/docs/DeveloperGuide.md

 **MSS**

-1. A tuition manager searches for a tutor or tutee who has graduated or left
+1. A tuition manager searches for a volunteer or student who has graduated or left
 2. The tuition manager selects the profile
 3. The tuition manager chooses the "Archive/Remove" option
 4. The tuition manager confirms the action to move them out of the active list